equalframework/equal-doc/docs/usage/views.md

 ## List views

 List views are used to display collections of items.
-It contains the same properties mentioned in the ```Form View``` section, such as `name`, `description`, `layout` and a few additional ones.
-Some of the additional properties that are specific for the list views are `filters`, `pager` for displaying in navigation bar, `selection_actions` which allows the modification of an object in the list or exporting and printing it. ```sortable``` property could also be added to the list view, which enables the action of sorting the list when it has the value "true" since it's of type Boolean.
+It contains the same properties mentioned in the ```Form View``` section, such as `name`, `description`, `layout` and additional ones, specific to Lists.
-By clicking on one row in the list, it redirects you to the editable form related to the view.
+Clicking on a row in the list redirects you to the form view related to the targeted entity.
+Ticking one or more checkboxes triggers the display of a list of available actions that can be applied on the selection.